nuchida/arib-ttc-2018-02-02-demo/readme.md

 Line 2: URL for the sender's web server (for subscription notifications)

 ```
+## About ATIS OS-IoT
+To learn more about ATIS Open Source – Internet of Things (OS-IoT), please visit https://www.os-iot.org/.

 ## LICENSE
 Please see the files ```LICENSE.md``` in this package for the licensing terms and the requirements